 Like glass, stainless steel can be used for storing foods.
 It can be washed easily and can be used to reheat foods.
 One drawback is that you can’t see into it, but you can label it.
 Insulated stainless containers (like this) will keep foods hot for several hours, so foods can be heated on the stove, transferred to stainless, and enjoyed warm later in the day.
 This is a great tip for anyone looking to avoid microwaves when taking food to work or school.

 Ceramics can be used much like glass for storing foods.
 They come in a wide variety of shapes and colors.
 They are easy to clean and can be frozen as well.

 for short term, such as storing bread a day or two, paper bags work very well.
 They are inexpensive and can be composted when you are done with them.

 Wax-coated Fabric Food Wrap

 A while back Betsy wrote an article about making your own wax coated fabric food wrap.
 I fell in love with the idea and have made several now.
 They are inexpensive and easy to make.

 Again, look for BPA-free silicone.
 It is considered safe for storing foods long term.

 I have used wax paper for years to store foods and have only recently begun to question what kind of wax is being used.
 Lucky for me, I found some beeswax wax paper at my local grocery store and have been happy with that.
 I also found beeswax-coated fold-over bags for sandwiches.
 I use them for all sorts of things.

 While some plastics may be safer than others, I’ve chosen not to include them in my lists as I wanted to give options for those who want to totally avoid plastics.
 Also, many plastics once deemed safe have since been found unsafe, so using plastics is a bit like playing Russian Roulette!

-Have you found a safe alternative to using plastics for food use?
+Have you found safe cookware and food storage options?
 Tell us about it!